felixmokross/felixmokross.dev/README.md

 - `admin.tsx`: Admin page for enabling preview mode
 - `sitemap.xml.ts`: Sitemap route (outputs XML)

-All other code (components, utilities) is located in `/src`.
-The file structure here resembles the pages.
+All other code (components, utilities) is located outside of the `pages` directory in `/src`.
+The file structure there resembles the pages.
 This makes it easy to find page-specific code.

 ## System Requirements